 General

-Glaucous Gull: Large, white gull with pale gray back.
-Eyes are yellow.
-Bill is yellow with red spot on lower mandible.
-Wings are white-edged and white tipped.
+Glaucous Gull: Large white gull with pale gray back and upperwings.
+Eyes are yellow with red orbital ring.
+Bill is long, thick and yellow with red spot on lower mandible.
+Broad, bluntly pointed wings are white-edged and white tipped.
 Legs and feet are pink.
 Sexes are similar.
-Winter adult has brown wash on head and neck.
+Male is larger.
+Winter adult has brown wash on head, neck and upper breast.
+Juvenile has pale brown underparts and white upperparts with pale brown scaling; wing tips white to pale tan; first-winter mottled gray-buff; bill pink with black tip.

 Range and Habitat

-Glaucous Gull: Breeds in Alaska and northern Canada.
-Spends winters along the coast south to California (rarely) and Virginia; rarely found in the Great Lakes and the Gulf coast.
+Glaucous Gull: Breeds in Alaska and along coastal regions of northern Canada.
+Spends winters along the coast south to California (rarely) and North Carolina; rarely found in the Great Lakes and the Gulf coast.
 Preferred habitats include shores of lakes, rivers, and coast, as well as refuse dumps and sewage outflows.

 Breeding and Nesting

-Glaucous Gull: Two to three light brown or olive eggs with dark brown blotches are laid in a cliff nest lined with moss and grass.
+Glaucous Gull: These gulls usually nest close to seabird colonies, often on an elevated point at the top of the cliff or on a small pinnacle in the cliff wall.
+The nest is built by both parents.
+Two to three light brown or olive eggs with dark brown blotches are laid in a nest lined with moss, grass and seaweed.
 Incubation ranges from 27 to 28 days and is carried out by both parents.

 Foraging and Feeding